naturalshine/soother-chatbot/README.md

 ### USAGE

-To kill session (context):
+To kill session variables (and context):
 `http://localhost:5456/assistant/expire_sessions/`

 To query chatbot:
 `http://localhost:5456/assistant/perform_skill?text=hello+soother`

-See also:
+Access also at:
 `https://api.urn.systems/assistant/`

+n.b.
+Session variables expire every hour.
+If you're having problems with the front-end app, you might want to: `https://api.urn.systems/assistant/expire_sessions`

 ### PROVENANCE AND ARCHITECTURE
 - I have hacked the [Macsen chatbot API](https://github.com/techiaith/macsen-sgwrsfot) to serve my purposes here, without completing all sensible refactoring.
 This means that the system of intent parsing doesn't totally make sense.
 - The macsen chatbot API is a simple question and answer chatbot.
 It uses `Brain.py` to branch out to different skills, which are assigned their intents/keywords in the `intents` directory in each skill's directory.
-- My hack is to add conversationl context, which I've done by customising the skill class (in Skill.py) and adding `SootherContext.py`, which draws on MycroftAI's [`adapt`](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/adapt) intent parser.
-Adapt allows for the persistance of context between requests to the server.
+- My hack is to add conversationl context, which I've done by customising the skill class (in `Skill.py`) and adding `SootherContext.py`, which draws on MycroftAI's [`adapt`](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/adapt) intent parser.
+Adapt enables the persistance of context between requests to the server.

 The current intent parsing workflow is as follows:
 - `Brain.py` checks to see if `activeSkill` is set in the session variables